notetakingforeggs/court_scraper/notes.md

 __Don't let anything fail silently, ever.... what a pain__

 - GPT is not good enough at doing structured data yet, don't use it, or if used it will need a heavy vetting/editing.

+# dotenv --file .env.dev run -- python src/main.py

+^ is to run with dotenv or .env.dev